arung-northwestern/pacmof/README.rst

 .. _github: https://github.com/arung-northwestern/pacmof

-What can PACMOF do...?
+What can PACMOF do ?
 ***********************

 PACMOF uses a Dask_ backend to do calculations in parallel which is useful in processing large CIFs or for interactive high-throughput screening.
 All the functions return an ASE_ style atoms object (or a list of objects) with the features included under atoms.info['features'] dictionary and the charges (if calculated) included under the atoms.info['_atom_site_charges'] dictionary respectively.
 Functions are well documented in their docstrings and can be availed using 'help(function_name)'.
 The general capabilites of PACMOF can be listed as follows:

 Serial Calculations
 --------------------

 - Compute the features for any CIF, this might be useful for training your own machine learning model.

 .. code-block:: python